d3040/the_beavers_hut/_sources/index.rst

   - Access to education, and
   - Access to the tools that are shaping the future.

-|

-  If you work for 10 years, do you get 10 years of experience or do you get 1 year of experience 10 times?
-You have to reflect on your activities to get true experience.
-If you make learning a continuous commitment, you’ll get experience.
-If you don’t, you won’t, no matter how many years you have under your belt.

-  -- Steve McConnell, Software Engineer.

-|

 * There are three big reasons why learning to code is so hard, even today: